MY PATH TO EDUCATION PRACTICE

 I came late to teaching.
 After over 25 years as a personal secretary, personal assistant, and an office manager, I changed direction, and studied Montessori Teaching and Supervision.

-Having started with 2.5-6 year olds, I changed focus, due to a chronic migraine, and now tutor second level students, usually on a one-to-one basis.
+Having started with 2.5 to 6 year olds, I changed focus, due to a chronic migraine, and now tutor second level students, usually on a one-to-one basis.
 Dr Montessori's Methods are applicable to all students and teachers based, as they are, on developing self-reliance, self-confidence, self-directed learning, respect, Grace and Courtesy, and consideration for others.